x684867/nemesis_server/src/nodejs/deps/npm/doc/api/npm.md

 * `npm.dir` or `npm.root`

-    The `node_modules` directory where npm will operate.
+    The `node_packages` directory where npm will operate.

 * `npm.prefix`